U.S. Army Military Occupational Specialty (MOS) System

 For example, in the Military Police, the four related enlisted jobs include military police (31B), criminal investigation command (CID) special agent (31D), internment/resettlement specialist (31E), and working dog handler (31K).

-In the Medical CMF, there are numerous enlisted jobs, such as dental specialist (68E), occupational therapy specialist (68L), radiology specialist (68P), animal care specialist (68T), and chief medical NCO (68Z).
+In the Medical CMF, there are numerous enlisted jobs, such as dental specialist (68E), medical laboratory specialist (68K), occupational therapy specialist (68L), radiology specialist (68P), animal care specialist (68T), and chief medical NCO (68Z).

 Commissioned Officers and Warrant Officers